 - The "/limesurvey/application/config/" directory also needs Read & Write permissions for your webserver.

-- The other directories can be set to Read Only or in Linux/Unix.
-You may wish to set the permissions on each file within the /limesurvey/admin directory to Read Only.
+- The other directories can be set to Read Only.
+You may wish in Linux/Unix to set the permissions on each file within the /limesurvey/admin directory to Read Only.

 Create a database user

 LimeSurvey will create a database and the tables inside it.
-To be able to do this it will need the username and password of a database user.
-In general we recommend to create a database user with the following permissions:
+To be able to do this, it will need the user name and password of a database user.
+We generally recommend creating a database user with the following permissions:

 - MySQL: SELECT, CREATE, INSERT, UPDATE, DELETE, ALTER, DROP, INDEX